 Le Marais is one of my favorite districts in Paris.
 That is why I recommend lots of accommodation that are in this area of Paris.
 For many travelers, Le Marais is the best area to stay in Paris too!

 It is a super central district Just think that you are at 50 minutes metro distance from Charles De Gaulle CDG and Paris Orly airports.
 Plus, you are also at 10 minutes metro distance from Chatelet Les Halles and 30 minutes metro distance from the Eiffel Tower.
-If you are going to stay in Le Marais, take a look at how to go from the Airport to Paris and how to go from Paris to the Airport.

 I love it because it is a district where new and traditional mix.
 You can breathe the authentic Parisian atmosphere and discover the latest boutique after a second.
 After exploring the Marais many times, I decided to propose a list of things to do and places to go in the beautiful Marais!